How to Prevent Childhood Obesity in America?

 Genetics and medical conditions | 5% |

-How can parents and caregivers help prevent childhood obesity?
+How can parents and caregivers step in and make a difference?

 ↓ Empty calories, ↑ insulin resistance | |